-Writing Wrongs’ Advisory Council is the governing board of the organization.
-The Council meets once a month to discuss business and planning of the workshops.
+Writing Wrongs’ Board of Directors is the governing board of the organization.
+The Board meets three times per year to discuss general business.

 As the founder of Writing Wrongs, Dawn works full time planning the many moving parts of the annual program along with the other Board members.
 Her goals for Writing Wrongs include offering the community journalism program throughout the year at various colleges and universities.
 Dawn graduated magna cum laude from Reading Area Community College in 2014 with Associate in Arts degrees in Communications and Anthropology.
 She pursued a Bachelor of Arts in English/Professional Writing at Kutztown University, graduating summa cum laude in 2016.
 Dawn holds an MA in Publishing from Rosemont College.
 She is currently pursuing a second MA in American Journalism at New York University.

 A retired Reading Area Community College professor of communications and literature, Joanne Gabel — or Doc G as some students called her — now spends her time traveling, gardening, and volunteering.
 She currently volunteers at the Helping Harvest which works to provide food security for residents of Berks and Schuylkill Counties in Pennsylvania.
 She also serves in multiple worship and music activities, including the bell choir, at her church.
 Joanne holds a BS degree in secondary education and an MA in English from Kutztown University, an MS in Education from Wilkes University, and a PhD in Writing/Literacy from University of Pennsylvania.